Official Website of

 Laurie Jean has published personal essays on poverty, domestic violence, and military sexual trauma in a number of publications, including The Rumpus, Good Housekeeping, and Ink and Letters.
 She has presented talks, lectures, and workshops at numerous organizations, including the KGB Literary Bar, Girls Write Now, The Women’s Initiative, and West Point Military Academy.

 Laurie Jean is also an award-winning, highly decorated educator.
-She currently serves as the Mellon Foundation Endowed Chair of English and Foreign Languages at Hampton University and is a member of the creative writing faculty in the Wilkes University MA/MFA low-residency Creative Writing Program.
+She currently serves as the Dean of the School of the Arts and the School of Humanities at Susquehanna University.
+She most recently served as the Mellon Foundation Endowed Chair of English and Foreign Languages at Hampton University.
 During the Spring 2021 semester, she was awarded the Academic Excellence Award for outstanding faculty member at Hampton University.

 Her most recent memoir, Other Than Honorable: A Soldier's Struggle Through Military Sexual Trauma will be published by Etruscan Press in January 2023.
 Additionally, her craft book From the Trenches: Writing and Workshopping Race will be published by Kendall Hunt publishing in Spring 2022.